SEMS Advisory Board MeetingJanuary 24, 2019, 1:00 p.m. to 3:30 p.m.MPR 1&2Cal OES Headquarters 3650 Schriever AveMather, CA 95655

 What is SEMS?

 Cal OES has developed a SEMS Maintenance System to address the need for changes.
 The three-tiered system encompasses an Advisory Board, Technical Group, and Mutual Aid Regional Advisory Committees (MARACs).
-Collectively, these multi-agency groups ensure changes are made to the system when necessary.
+Collectively, these multi-agency groups make changes to the system when necessary.
 They include representatives from all disciplines involved in emergency response.
-The Cal OES Emergency Management Systems Unit (EMSU) supports these multi-agency groups to ensure the improvements are methodically reviewed, evaluated, and approved.
+The Cal OES Emergency Management Systems Unit (EMSU) supports these multi-agency groups to ensure methodical review, evaluation, and approval to any improvements.

-SEMS is required by the California Emergency Services Act 2015 Edition (ESA) for managing multiagency and multijurisdictional responses to emergencies in California.
+The California Emergency Services Act 2015 Edition (ESA) requires SEMS for managing multiagency and multijurisdictional responses to emergencies in California.
 State agencies are required to use SEMS and local government entities must use SEMS in order to be eligible for any reimbursement of response-related costs under the state’s disaster assistance programs.

 An Approved Course of Instruction (ACI) is available, consisting of four courses:

 Each course contains modules that can be used either as a series or separately, depending on the training needs of the organization.
 For additional training information email Bruce Gadbois, Bruce.Gadbois@caloes.ca.gov or Robert Lewis, Robert.Lewis@caloes.ca.gov.

 EOC Credentialing Guidelines

 The SEMS related documents below includes EOC credentialing Guidelines.
 For more information, please contact Scott Marotte, Scott.Marotte@caloes.ca.gov.
 The Cal OES NIMS web page provides information on the Federal NIMS update.